Build a small front yard pond to enjoy the soothing qualities of water and add a diverse habitat for birds, aquatic plants, and insects.

 A couple weeks back we hosted a work bee with Reno’s “Permaculture Northern Nevada” group to build a small pond in our front yard.
-Our friend with pond building experience led about seven of us for three hours of pond making.
-Our motivation in building a small pond or water feature was twofold.
-First, we sought to add the soothing qualities of water in a area of our homestead where we spend a lot of time in the summer hosting guests and eating meals.
+Our friend with pond-building experience led about seven of us for three hours of building a front yard pond.
+Our motivation in building a small pond or water feature was twofold: First, we sought to add the soothing qualities of water in a area of our homestead where we spend a lot of time in the summer hosting guests and eating meals.
 Second, we wanted another habitat to diversify the little ecosystem of our land that would support birds, aquatic plants, and insects.

-With the help of the group we dug a hole roughly seven feet long by four feet wide and two feet deep at its deepest point.
+With the help of the group we dug a hole roughly 7 feet long by 4 feet wide and 2 feet deep at its deepest point.
 The edges we kept as vertical as possible.
-The size of our our was in part determined by the size of the old pond liner our friend had for us to use.
-We made it a bit irregular – one end wider than the other – to give it a slightly more natural look.
-We also added about two feet to each measurement knowing we’d have to cover additional length over our earthbags (see below).
+The size of our pond was, in part, determined by the size of the old pond liner our friend had for us to use.
+We made it a bit irregular — one end wider than the other — to give it a slightly more natural look.
+We also added about 2 feet to each measurement knowing we’d have to cover additional length over our earthbags (see below).

-Level the bags using a long 2×4 with a level atop it and then tamping down or fluffing up the earthbags as needed.
-We left a foot-wide spillway on one end intentionally lower by a couple inches.
+Level the bags using a long 2-by-4 with a level atop it and then tamping down or fluffing up the earthbags as needed.
+We left a 1-foot-wide spillway on one end intentionally lower by a couple inches.
 This is the outlet should our pond overflow from rain or, more likely, our mistake in overfilling it.

 We filled in the gaps between the bags and the ground and between the bags themselves with wet clay-rich soil from what we dug out of the hole.
 This served to make all the sides smoother and more plumb.